 Hybrid cloud computing works extremely well for a number of specific purposes.
 These usually include situations where the data has specific limitations or requirements regarding storage, processing, security, or other unique needs.
 For these organizations, hybrid cloud computing delivers on various needs such as:

 Some organizations may have to work with special regulatory mandates driven by variables such as response time, security, and geographic accessibility.
-A hybrid cloud enables flexibility in creating a data strategy that can accommodate that can accommodate this, with general data needs placed in a public cloud and data under regulatory restrictions kept in strategic local configurations.
+A hybrid cloud enables flexibility in creating a data strategy that can accommodate this, with general data needs placed in a public cloud and data under regulatory restrictions kept in strategic local configurations.

 Some datasets feature sensitive, private, or proprietary information.
 Data that potentially falls under this include financial data, sensitive customer data, or medical records.
 However, the bulk of application or organizational data may not necessarily carry these same requirements.
 A hybrid cloud allows for this separation, sensitive data in a private cloud for security purposes and the rest of the data in a public cloud for efficient processing and storage.